 Communicate While Building a Support System.

 Never be ashamed to ask for help.
 If brothers, sisters, parents, and other loved ones do not know that you need help, they cannot offer it.
-You may just need to vent to somebody who cares, or perhaps it would help you to have somebody come over and cook dinner once or twice a week.
+You may just need to vent to somebody who cares.
+Perhaps it would help you to have somebody come over and cook dinner once or twice a week.
 Let people know what you need.

 Seek Mental Health Care for Yourself.

 The power of weekly or bi-weekly therapy becomes quickly apparent when you begin regular sessions.
-Therapists and psychiatrists are often well-versed in stress management techniques, especially if you find a professional who specializes in this area.
+Therapists and psychiatrists are often well-versed in stress management techniques.
+There are professionals who specialize in this area.
 If you yourself are an elderly caregiver, make sure to find an appropriate therapist that is fully acquainted with that situation and that you can relate to.